-Source: See footnote 9.
+Source: See footnote 8.

 The linear correlation coefficients between each pair of variables are in the range of 0.619 to 0.908, all of them significant at the 1 percent level.
-This confirms that we are comparing our correlation variable with indicators that do not differ substantially and that proxy financial development in a similar manner.
+This confirms that we are comparing the IO correlation coefficient with indicators that do not differ substantially and that proxy financial development in a similar manner.